aptech/docs/docs/CR-ismiss.rst

     x = { 1, 2, 3, 4 };

-    //Set the second element of 'x' to be a missing value x[2] = miss(0,0);
+    // Set the second element of 'x' to be a missing value x[2] = miss(0,0);

     print "before 'if' block, x = " x;

-    //If there are any missing values in 'x' if ismiss(x);
+    // If there are any missing values in 'x' if ismiss(x);
-       //Remove all rows with missing values from 'x' x = packr(x);
+       // Remove all rows with missing values from 'x' x = packr(x);
     endif;